vmasrani/pyjanitor/paper/manuscript.md

 ### Design

 `pyjanitor` functions are named with verb expressions.
 This helps achieve the DSL-like nature of the API.
 Hence, if I want to “clean names”, the end user can call on the `.clean_names()` function; if the end user wants to “remove all empty rows and columns, they can call on `.remove_empty()`.
 As far as possible, function names are expressed using simple English verbs that are understandable cross-culturally, to ensure that this API is inclusive and accessible to the widest subset of users possible.

-Likewise, keyword arguments are also named with verb expressions.
+Keyword arguments are also likewise named with verb expressions.
 For example, if one wants to preserve and record the original column names before cleaning, one can add the `preserve_original` keyword argument to the `.clean_names` method:

 ```python
 df.clean_names(preserve_original=True, remove_special=True, ...)